RyanBabij/WorldSim/README.md

 Finally there's an emphasis on creating a "living world".
 Where possible, I am trying to simulate things happening off-screen.
 This is a much more complex goal than one might assume.
 Sure, you can run A* pathfinding for a thousand entities, but when you're trying to do it for millions, you start running into interesting problems.
 One of the few games I know that did it well is Falcon 4.0, and the programmer Kevin Klemmick said it was a hell of a job.
 Many developers talk about implementing such a thing but it never actually happens.
 I want to make it happen, even if only for a 2D tile-based game.

 If the project goes well I would like it to be a kind of base which other developers could use to make their own worlds.
 The code is all there for people to mess around with.
 I mean, theoretically you could even swap out my 2D renderer for a 3D one, but I don't have the time or skill to do such a thing myself.
+The algorithms are high-performance out of necessity, however I try to make the overall design fairly simple.

 ### Sample Output